RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 $$
 \begin{align*}
 X_\text{new}Y_\text{new} &\geq X_\text{prev}Y_\text{prev}\\
-K_\text{new}&\geq_\text{prev}
+K_\text{new} &\geq K_\text{prev}
 \end{align*}
 $$

 ### K is not really constant

-It’s a bit misleading to say “K remains constant” even though the AMM formula is sometimes referred to as a “constant product formula.”
+It’s a bit misleading to say “K remains constant,” even though the AMM formula is sometimes referred to as a “constant product formula.”

 Think about it this way, if someone donated tokens to the pool and changed the value of K, we wouldn’t want to stop them because they made us liquidity providers richer, right?

-Uniswap V2 doesn’t prevent you from “paying too much” i.e. transferring in too many tokens in during the swap (this is related to one of the safety checks, which we will get to later).
+Uniswap V2 doesn’t prevent you from “paying too much,” i.e., transferring in too many tokens during the swap (this is related to one of the safety checks, which we will get to later).

 We would be upset if there was a net loss in the pool, which is what the require statement is checking.
 If K gets larger, it means the pool got larger, and as liquidity providers, that’s what we want.